I just see these people out there just getting so irritated over our high-definition sound.

 She said, go for it.

-The doctor said no, she's too old.
+The doctor said, no, she's too old.

-I'm gonna put the pacemaker in.
+I'm going to put the pacemaker in.

-Outside the medical criteria for prolonging life for somebody who's elderly.
+That was over five years ago, outside the medical criteria for prolonging life for somebody who's elderly.

-A certain joy of living, a quality of life, or is it just a medical cutoff at a certain age?
+Or is it just a medical cutoff at a certain age?

-She is asking Obama essentially whether or not under his plan her mother would be allowed to live, would be allowed to get a pacemaker.
+She is asking Obama, essentially, whether or not under his plan, her mother would be allowed to live, would be allowed to get a pacemaker, because the government is going to have the power to decide whether or not her mother got one.

 Here's what Obama said.